-FM is an engine made to produce rounder waveforms based on traditionnal linear phase modulation.
-It generates classic and distorted FM tones, using a sinus, triangle or sawtooth carrier and a sinus modulator.
+FM is an engine made to produce both rounder and grittier waveforms based on traditional linear phase modulation, using 2 operators in series.
+It generates classic and distorted FM tones, with sinus, triangle or sawtooth waveforms as carrier and modulator.

 Vibrato is also available for this engine.